SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 ### Summary Checklist

-TODO: Please create a filled checkbox for each professional development task that you completed
+TODO: Please create a filled checkbox for each proposal task that you completed

-TODO: Please do not fill in the checkbox if you did not complete the professional development task
+TODO: Please do not fill in the checkbox if you did not complete the task

-- [] Read the SE1 article
+- [] Explored various topics in the field of computer security
-- [] Read the SE2 article
+- [] Provided an informative title for the proposed project
-- [] Read the SE3 article
+- [] Write a proposal abstract that gives an overview and the expected contributions
 - [] Read the SE4 article
 - [] Regularly participated in the class discussions about professional development
 - [] Completed all of the documentation and reflection tasks in this document